sayore/supernode/README.md

 ## Todo

-- [ ] Date functions(maybe, i know there is stuff in vanilla JS for this)
 - [ ] Typecheck avail everything important
 - [ ] Add the MySQL/MongoDB based Event handler
 - [ ] Vector3